Solido/build_flutter_version/README.md

 _NB: I wrote this specific Flutter and Git version based on the work of https://github.com/kevmoo/build_version and will try to follow this package evolution on top of our own requirements._

+## Requirements

+- Git command available in current path
+- Working on an existing git dir

 ## Installation

 Add this builder